klessydra/T13x/README.md

 7. In order to run tests in Modelsim, go to the build folder and do the following: make nameofthetest.vsim (or .vsimc to run a test without modelsim GUI)

-8. many Klessydra-T13 tests areavailable, and they will be described in the test_guide
+8. Klessydra-T13 libraries are available, and their function is described in the software runtime manual fuond in the Docs folder

 # T13x Extensions illustration